The BEF Symplectic Form: A Lagrangian Perspective: Review

 Bernardes, Erler and F\i rat in \cite{Bernardes:2025uzg} proposed the following expression for the symplectic form on phase space for any field theory formulated in $L_\infty$-language: \be \Omega_{BEF}=\frac{1}{2}\omega(\dt \p,[Q_ \p,\sigma]\dt\p). \ee \(\sigma\) is called the \textsl{sigmoid operator} and satisfies the boundary conditions

 as well as \be \omega(\p_1,\sigma \p_2)=\omega(\sigma\p_1, \p_2). \ee Apart from that it is basically unconstrained, but in our examples it will just be given as a function of spacetime acting by multiplication.
 We do not restrict it to be constant in space though but just a general, covariant function, see Figure~(\ref{fig:sigmoid}) .
 Since the commutator in (\ref{BEF sym}) vanishes at early and late times, the domain of $\Omega_{BEF}$ is a kind of spread, diffuse Cauchy splice, namely the region where $\sigma$ is changing.
-In the simplest case, $\sigma$ is just a step function $H(t-t_0$) and $\Omega_{BEF}$ is localized to a codimension-1 Cauchy surface.
+In the simplest case, $\sigma$ is just a step function $H(t-t_0$) and at least in local theories, $\Omega_{BEF}$ is localized to a codimension-1 Cauchy surface.\footnote{In non-local theories like string field theory this does not need to be true, see \cite{Bernardes:2025uzg, Bernardes:2025zzu}.}